booomerang/Validatr/README.md

 #Validatr

-Validatr is a simple and multilingual Php Validator library for validationing user's data.
+Validatr is a simple multilingual Php Validator library for checking user's data.

   - Simple form for rules and errors messages
   - Flexible and extendable with your callbacks rules functions